 Hawthorn Woods is a decidedly white-collar village, with fully 90.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hawthorn Woods is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Hawthorn Woods who work in management occupations (21.73%), sales jobs (13.62%), and office and administrative support (11.68%).

 Also of interest is that Hawthorn Woods has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.45% of people work from home.
+Telecommuters are a relatively large percentage of the workforce: 9.42% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Hawthorn Woods in 2010 was $66,662, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $266,648 for a family of four.
+The per capita income in Hawthorn Woods in 2010 was $67,927, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $271,708 for a family of four.

+Hawthorn Woods is a somewhat ethnically-diverse village.
 The people who call Hawthorn Woods home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hawthorn Woods residents report their race to be White, followed by Asian.
-Important ancestries of people in Hawthorn Woods include Italian, Irish, Polish, and English.
+Important ancestries of people in Hawthorn Woods include German, Italian, Polish, English, and Irish.